Estate Planning & Inheritance Glossary

 Executor

-Person named in the will who is responsible for managing the decedent's estate (also known as personal representative or executrix).
+Individual or institution named in the will who is responsible for managing the decedent's estate (also known as personal representative or executrix).
+The executor ensures that the estate is settled according to the decedent’s wishes and legal requirements.

 Grantor